ashishtele/ashishtele.github.io/_posts/2019-11-27-Good_charts.md

 ![center](/images/111.JPG)

-The below chart gives the information about the target audience and preferred visualization.
-The report or infographic is most preferred way to show results to executives as it gives summarised view of the business at a glance.
+The below chart gives information about the target audience and preferred visualization.
+The report or infographic is the most preferred way to show results to executives as it gives a summarised view of the business at a glance.

 ![center](/images/112.png)